tkhyn/django-jsdir/README.rst

 1. Install using your prefered method
 2. Add ``'jsdir'`` to your INSTALLED_APPS
-3. If you are using Jinja2, add ``'jsdir.jjext'`` to your Jinja2 extensions
+3. If you are using Jinja2, add ``'jsdir.jinja.ext'`` to your Jinja2
-   list
+   extensions list

 How it works